 There’s a lot of talk about breastfeeding being the most “natural” option, and therefore assumed to be the best option.
 It’s important to realize that what is natural for one woman is not always the most natural for another.
 While it is completely natural for your body to produce that colostrum close to your due date, realizing you’re leaking into your favorite (and probably only one that fits at that point) bra can come as somewhat of a shock.
 And whether you dabbled in bra stuffing at an earlier age or not, keeping those breast pads in place you’ll most likely soak through during the first months after delivery is going to be an adjustment.

 Women whose mother or family members did not breastfeed are more likely to be uncomfortable with the idea of breastfeeding.
-But we should also realize that women choose not to breastfeed for many reasons and whether you agree or not it shouldn’t affect the way we support one another.
+But we should also realize that women choose not to breastfeed for many reasons.
+Whether you agree or not it shouldn’t affect the way we support one another.

 Is breastfeeding painful?